Click here to add this page to your favorites This page in other languages: chinese, deutsch, espanol, francais, japanese, korean

 Your ball striking and thus swing would need to improve immensely to reach your goal.
 Imagine how much less improvement is necessary with the short game to realize lower scores.
 I recommend you buying Dave Pelz's book to help out.

 I've also done my own statistical study on amateur golfer statistics.
 Using a similar range of handicaps as Riccio, I've analyzed scores from my own golf club's tournaments.
-Click on the highlighted link, Fair Handicap Analysis.
+Click on this link, Fair Handicap Analysis.

 Try a little experiment.
 For five rounds or so, instead of hitting a Driver off the tee, hit a fairway wood or hybrid and keep track of how many fairways you hit and how many greens you hit.
 With the greater loft, you'll hit fewer errant shots and find more fairways.